yunseo-kim/yunseo-kim.github.io/_posts/en/2025-03-10-newtons-laws-of-motion.md

 ---
 title: Newton's Laws of Motion
-description: We explore Newton's laws of motion, the meaning of the three laws, the definitions of inertial mass and gravitational mass, and examine the principle of equivalence, which holds significant importance not only in classical mechanics but also in the subsequent theory of general relativity.
+description: Explore Newton's laws of motion, their meanings, the definitions of inertial and gravitational mass, and the principle of equivalence, which is significant not only in classical mechanics but also in the later theory of general relativity.
 categories: [Physics, Classical Dynamics]
 tags: [Newtonian Mechanics, Principle of Equivalence]
 math: true